ilias-t/rawjs/README.md

 Make sure the verification script passes before submitting a PR `yarn verification`.

-Documentation can be generated on demand with [documentationjs](https://github.com/documentationjs/documentation) using the command `documentation build --document-exported src/*/** -f html -o docs`.
+Documentation can be generated using the command `yarn docs`.